 Myth 1 – All smart people get hired in MNC.

 A big company doesn’t look at how smart you are.
 It sees if, with an average intelligence, you would be a fit with the work culture of the company.
 Most of the companies do not hire the top and the bottom of the curve.
 Bottom ones are neglected for obvious reasons.
 The top ones are said ‘no’ for they can be the first one to switch jobs for better pay.
 Who wants to waste money and time trying to stop iterations?

 Myth 2 – Those who won’t get a job anywhere else, they just join a startup.

 Those who won’t get a job anywhere else won’t qualify for a startup either.
 This lot gets hired in mass recruitment drive only, which of course is done by big companies.
 Startups are quiet choosey about who they want to work with.
 They would prefer being under-manpower and working double-shifts than to hire an underperforming employee.
 A startup needs real talent for that push to make things happen and they settle for nothing less.

 Myth 3 – You can’t get real learning experience if you work in a startup.
 MNCs have copyright on learning.

 MNC gives you defined role.
 A book of previous learning is given and you never have to start from scratch.
-But then, you lose on innovation too and the probability of ‘what-if’.
-The startup, on the other hand, gives you a wider scope of learning different things, things that you might not learn in a routine job.
-It gives you freedom to experiment, take the risk, apply the bookish to see if it really works and learn from your own mistakes.
+But then, you lose on innovation too and probability of ‘what-if’.
+Startup, on the other hand gives you wider scope of learning different things, things that you might not learn in a routine job.
+It gives you freedom to experiment, take risk, apply the bookish to see if it really works and learn from your own mistakes.
 A 360 degree enriched learning experience!